Orthogonal Mode Decomposition for Finite Discrete Signals: The intrinsic phase function and instantaneous frequency of the finite-length discrete signals

-In the example 1, the real axis component and imaginary axis component of $\Psi_{u}(t)$ are shown in Figure \ref{fig:fig_2}(a).
-The real axis spectrum and imaginary axis spectrum are shown in Figure \ref{fig:fig_2}(b), and the phase function and intrinsic instantaneous frequency of $\Psi_{u}(t)$ are shown in Figure \ref{fig:fig_2}(c).
+In Example 1, the even component and the odd component of $\Psi_{u}(t)$ are shown in Figure \ref{fig:fig_2}(a).
+The real part spectrum and the imaginary part spectrum are shown in Figure \ref{fig:fig_2}(b).
+The phase function and intrinsic instantaneous frequency of $\Psi_{u}(t)$ are shown in Figure \ref{fig:fig_2}(c).
 The Fourier bandwidth of the signal is 0Hz $\sim$15Hz.
-Figure \ref{fig:fig_2}(c) shows that its intrinsic phase is the cubic function and monotonic.
-The intrinsic instantaneous frequency is the quadratic function and always positive, so $\Psi_{u}(t)$ is a mode.
+Figure \ref{fig:fig_2}(c) shows that its intrinsic phase is a cubic function and monotonic.
+The intrinsic instantaneous frequency is a quadratic function and always positive, so $\Psi_{u}(t)$ is a mode.